 You should rely on the information contained in this prospectus.
-We have not authorized any dealer, salesman or other person to provide you with different information or to make representations as to matters not stated in this prospectus or any accompanying prospectus supplement.
+We have not, and the underwriters have not, authorized any other person to provide you with different information or to make representations as to matters not stated in this prospectus.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-This prospectus, and any accompanying prospectus supplement, does not constitute an offer to sell or a solicitation of any offer to buy any security other than the registered securities to which they relate, nor do they constitute an offer to sell or a solicitation of an offer to buy any securities in any jurisdiction to any person to whom it is unlawful to make such an offer or solicitation in such jurisdiction.
-You should not assume that the information contained in this prospectus is accurate as of any date other than the date on the front of this prospectus or any accompanying prospectus supplement.
-We will amend or supplement this prospectus and any accompanying prospectus supplement in the event of any material change to the information contained herein or therein during any applicable distribution period.
+We are offering to sell, and seeking offers to buy, securities only in jurisdictions where offers and sales are permitted.
+You should not assume that the information contained in this prospectus is accurate as of any date other than the date on the front of this prospectus.
+We will amend this prospectus in the event of any material change to the information contained herein during the distribution period.